Simulation-Software-Engineering/Lecture-Material/04_documentation/markup_languages_slides.md

 ## Learning Goals

-- You know common markup languages.
+- You know common markup languages (Markdown, reStructuredText, YAML).
 - You know important parts of the syntax of these languages.
 - You know what benefits these languages have.
 - You know how to convert files written in these languages.